zonemaster/zonemaster/docs/internal/maintenance/ChangeManagement.md

 ## Input for change

-Change requests can come from anywhere such as the users mailinglist, the steering committe or the development team.
+Change requests can come from anywhere such as the users mailinglist, the steering committee or the development team.
 The change requests could be classified into two broad categories:

 1. Minor change